Content updated March 2026

 Can Foreigners Buy Property in Spain?

-Step-by-Step: How to Buy a House in Spain
+Step-by-Step: How to Buy Property in Spain

 1. Get a NIE Number